fbbdev/rendirt/README.md

 The renderer implements a fixed-pipeline vertex processor with optional face culling (enabled by default) and a programmable fragment shader.
 The fragment shader function has access to fragment position and depth, interpolated object-space position and normal.
+Some predefined shaders are provided.

 The wonderful [glm](https://glm.g-truc.net/0.9.9/index.html) library is used extensively.
 Headers for its 0.9.9.2 version are included in the repository,